Lucila de Almeida

 Biography

 Lucila de Almeida is a Part-time Professor at the European University Institute, Robert Schuman Center for Advanced Studies, Florence School of Regulation.
-She also holds the position of Professor and Abreu Chair in ESG Impact at NOVA School of Law, NOVA University of Lisbon, Portugal.
-Her fields of research are energy, environmental, and climate law.
-She holds a PhD in European Law from the European University Institute, an LL.M in Comparative, European and International Law from the European University Institute, and a master’s in law and development from FGV São Paulo, Brazil.
+She also holds the Abreu Chair in ESG Impact and is the Director of NOVA Green Lab at NOVA School of Law, NOVA University of Lisbon, Portugal.
+She holds a PhD in European Law from the European University Institute and is a licensed lawyer in Portugal and Brazil.
+Her fields of research are energy and climate law, focusing on its private law dimension: regulation of wholesale and retail energy markets, commercial and consumer contracts, and sustainability obligations of corporations.

 Recent Publications